Wage Calculator

 How do I convert a contract day rate to an equivalent salary?

-Multiply your daily rate by the number of billable days per year (e.g., $750/day x 230 days = $172,500 gross).
+Multiply your daily rate by the number of billable days per year (e.g., $750/day across 230 billable days is $172,500 gross).
 Then subtract business expenses, self-funded super (12%), and account for the fact that salaried roles include paid leave and employer super on top.
 This contract to salary converter does that comparison automatically.

 How much tax does a sole trader pay in Australia?